rnwonder/SAL/README.md

     - Get a single product
         - **GET** `/product/:id`
-        - It is a public route, hence it does not require authentication
         - It requires the `id` of the product as a URL parameter
         - **Response Body**
           ```json